cal-overflow/Build-A-Blog/README.md

 ## Post Categories
 Post categories allow you to group posts together based on similarities such as topic.
 Post categories are defined in markdown files, similar to posts themselves.

 Categories should be defined within the `src/content/categories/` directory.
-Each category file should contain a yml file with each of the properties shown in the example below.
+Each category file should contain a yml section with each of the properties shown in the example below.

 ```md
 ---